 For additional information or to set up an appointment please call our office at 248-397-8449.
 We can provide the required physical and medical history forms that need to be completed for directed donor banking and give instructions that need to be followed in the days prior to your appointment so that the highest quality specimens possible can be obtained.

 Short Term Banking

 There are reasons that patients may wish to store their specimens short term maybe only days, weeks or months.
 Short-term storage can be utilized prior to an IVF procedure to insure an adequate number of sperm for the procedure.
-Patients that are currently undergoing fertility treatments may opt to store their specimens for future inseminations in the event that the husband has to travel out of town or can't miss work on the day his wife is ovulating.
+Patients that are currently undergoing fertility treatments may opt to store their specimens for future inseminations in the event that the one has to travel out of town or can't miss work on the day his partner/spouse is ovulating.